 Institute for Natural Resources (since 2010).
 Megan is currently working on two projects:

 In the Panther Creek project, we are using the LANDIS-II model to project how growth, disturbance, management (including harvesting for biomass energy) and climate change affect forest condition and carbon sequestration in the Oregon Coast Range.
-We are starting with a case study in the Panther Creek watershed, east of McMinnville, and then moving up to the whole Coast Range, where we will be incorporating landscape-scale disturbances and exploring a wider variety of management scenarios.
-See the Panther Creek Project Summary for more details.
-Preliminary results for the Panther Creek case study will be posted soon!
+We started with a case study in the Panther Creek watershed, in the northeast Coast Range, where we explored a large number of climate projections and management scenarios.
+Results from this first phase of the project can be found on the Panther Creek project site.
+We are now moving up to the whole Coast Range, where we will be incorporating landscape-scale disturbances and exploring a wider variety of management scenarios.

 Megan received her bachelor’s degree in Biology-Environmental Studies from Whitman College in 2003 and her PhD in Ecology from Utah State University in 2009.
 For her dissertation research, she studied the ecological effects of genetic diversity within populations of quaking aspen with Dr. Mike Pfrender.E-mail: megan.creutzburg [at] pdx.edu